domino14/macondo/docs/manual/tips.md

 Some other values for letter distribution: `spanish`, `polish`, `german`, `norwegian`, `french`, `catalan`, `polish`.
 There will be more in the future.

+The letter distribution is optional.
+If not provided, Macondo will make a best guess of what to use based on the lexicon name.

 You can find lexicon kwg files at [https://github.com/woogles-io/liwords/blob/master/liwords-ui/public/wasm](https://github.com/woogles-io/liwords/blob/master/liwords-ui/public/wasm)